coupergateway/couper-examples/kubernetes-configuration/README.md

 To keep things simple, we will configure a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) containing a Couper [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and a [service](https://kubernetes.io/docs/concepts/services-networking/service/) to describe our basic setup.

 Depending on the project you may want to connect the upstream services via additional Kubernetes services.
-For those cases use the related [service dns-record](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) as [`origin`](https://github.com/avenga/couper/tree/master/docs#backend-block) for your `backend` configuration within your Couper configuration file.
+For those cases use the related [service dns-record](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) as `origin` for your [`backend`](https://github.com/avenga/couper/tree/master/docs#backend-block) configuration within your Couper configuration file.

 ### Deployment

-The following configuration shows a setup with just one container, Couper.
+The following configuration shows a setup with just one container - Couper.
 We have changed the listening port to `8099` (default: `8080`) via environment variable.
 This change will affect the `service` configuration since we will map the service to the container port.

 ```yaml
 apiVersion: apps/v1